Dana-Farber-AIOS/pathml/docs/source/h5path.rst

 Attributes are small named fields attached to h5py.Dataset and h5py.Group objects.
 String, tuple, and dict type objects are stored as attributes of the Group or Dataset they describe.
-///coords and ///slidetype are attributes describing each /tile.
+///name and ///labels for SlideData are stored as attributes describing /fields.

 .. code-block::